uraimo/SwiftyGPIO/README.md

 * Raspberry Pi 2
 * Raspberry Pi A,B Revision 1
 * Raspberry Pi A,B Revision 2
-* Raspberry Pi A+, B+, Pi Zero
+* Raspberry Pi A+, B+

-Not tested but they should work(basically everything that has an ARMv7 and Ubuntu 14+):
+Not tested but they should work(basically everything that has an ARMv7/Ubuntu14/Raspbian or an ARMv6/Raspbian):
+* Raspberry Pi Zero
 * UDOOs
 * OLinuXinos
 * ODROIDs
 * Cubieboards
 * Tegra Jetson TK1

 ## Installation

-To use this library, you'll need a Linux ARM(only ARMv7 at the moment) board with Swift 2.2.
+To use this library, you'll need a Linux ARM(ARMv7 or ARMv6) board with Swift 2.2.

 You can either compile Swift yourself following [these instructions](http://www.housedillon.com/?p=2267) or use precompiled binaries following one of guides from [@hpux735](http://www.housedillon.com/?p=2293) or [@iachievedit](http://dev.iachieved.it/iachievedit/open-source-swift-on-raspberry-pi-2/) if you have a Raspberry Pi 2, BeagleBoneBlack, C.H.I.P. or one of the other ARMv7 boards.
+If you have a ARMv6 RaspberryPi 1 (A,B,A+,B+) or a Zero, get the precompiled binaries from [here](https://www.uraimo.com/2016/02/10/swift-available-on-armv6-raspberry-1-zero/).

 Once done, considering that at the moment the package manager is not available on ARM, you'll need to manually download Sources/SwiftyGPIO.swift: